 Not all Bonita movers are the same.
 Hilton Moving does not like to even be listed in the moving category.
 Mike Hilton, president of Hilton Moving, cringes when he hears horror stories about typical Bonita Springs moving companies.
-Mike likes to look at his company as a relocation service rather than a mover.
-His company offers customers the respect you would expect when invited into another persons home.
-His crew are well mannered and fully understand the art of moving.
+Mike likes to look at his Bonita moving company as a relocation service rather than a mover.
+His company offers Bonita Springs customers the respect you would expect when invited into another persons home.
+His team of Bonita Springs movers are clean, uniformed, well mannered and fully understand the art of moving.

-Hilton Moving understands that the average person will move 1 time, every 5 years.
+Hilton Moving and Storage understands that the average person will move 1 time, every 5 years.
 To Mike, that is an opportunity to impress a person each time they move.
-Hilton takes pride in the relationship they build with every job.
+Hilton takes pride in the relationship they build with every Bonita Springs Moving job.

 Growth In Bonita Springs and How That Effects Moving Companies

 Since the year 2000, Bonita Springs, Florida has seen a rapid growth in population.
 Its population in 2013 was approximately 44,000.
 Bonita Springs is located between Naples and Estero and is home to many businesses, hotels, and restaurants.
 Whether you live on the outskirts or in the city, you are just a short drive to the white beaches that many enjoy year round.

 Our Hilton Moving and Storage company is looking forward to helping you make the move to Bonita Springs, Florida.
 We are a full-service moving and storage company with over 20 years experience and will not just pack your items but unpack them at your new home as well so you can enjoy the first moments in your new home without the stress of putting everything away.